Book collecting: Antiquarian book collecting

 Antiquarian book collecting may be roughly defined as an interest in books printed prior to 1900 and can encompass interest in 19th, 18th, 17th, 16th, and 15th-century books.
 Antiquarian book collectors are not exclusively interested in first editions and first printings, although they can be.
 European books created before 1455 are all hand-written and are therefore one-of-a-kind historical artifacts in which the idea of "edition" and "printing" is irrelevant.
 Any book printed up to the year 1501 is known as an incunable or incunabulum.
 Such books command a premium and are particularly sought after by collectors interested in the history of printing.

 The beginning of Paradise Lost from a 1720 illustrated edition.
 Not a first edition but desirable among antiquarians.

 The first English movable-type printer was Caxton in the late 15th century.
 Editions of his books from the 15th century are very rare.
 Occasionally, 16th-century editions similar to Caxton's books appear among antiquarian book dealers and auctions, often fetching very high prices.
 The last Shakespeare First Folio of 1623 (first edition of the collected works of William Shakespeare) garnered a record-breaking $9,978,000 at Christie's in October 2020.

 Books owned by well-known individuals that also have a connection with the author (often as a gift from the author with a written dedication to the recipient) are known as association copies.

-The American School Library is an example of a very rare multi-volume boxed set with works by many popular or famous authors.
-Apparently the only extant full set is owned by the Smithsonian Institution's National Museum of American History.
+The American School Library is a multi-volume boxed set with works by various authors.
+The only known complete set is held by the Smithsonian Institution's National Museum of American History.